donbrae/glossar/README.md

 	    sc: ['takkin', 'taein'],
 	    en: 'taking',
 	    tr: ['take', 'teuk', 'took', 'taen', 'takken', 'teuken', 'taken', 'tane', 'tooken', 'tookin'],
-	    hl: ['takken', 'tane', 'taen'], // Stops aw [tr] wirds frae bein highlichtit; wirds in [sc] and [en] will be highlichtit by defaut, sae need tae pit them here an aw.
+	    hl: ['takken', 'tane', 'taen'], // Stops aw [tr] wirds frae bein highlichtit; wirds in [sc], [en] and [pr] will be highlichtit by defaut, sae need tae pit them here an aw.
 Assign an empty array if you want none of the 'tr' items to cause highlighting
 	    ex: 'I wis takkin the dug for a walk whan it stertit smirrin',
 	    gr: 'pres participle o the v <span>tae tak</span>' }